 I’ve always thought of deviled eggs as an Easter appetizer.
-No idea why, but it just never occurred to me to make deviled eggs for any other holiday or party.
-I guess I thought that they wouldn’t fit in with any other holiday or party.
+No idea why – maybe it was when my mom made them when I was growing up?
+Whatever the reason, it never occurred to me to make this popular appetizer for any other holiday or party.

 However, I recently received several suggestions for deviled eggs as a Thanksgiving appetizer.
-I was surprised and ignored the first recommendation, since deviled eggs didn’t seem fitting for this time of year.
+I was surprised and ignored the first recommendation, since it didn’t seem fitting for this time of year.
 However, when the suggestion kept popping up, I realized that my preconceptions of deviled eggs may have been wrong.
 In fact, this was the perfect appetizer for this Thanksgiving, when I’ll be hosting my parents, hubby’s parents, and our siblings for a long weekend.
-I had been looking for prepare-in-advance, non-baked, vegetarian appetizers for the holiday and deviled eggs (an appetizer my hubby loves but never gets) fit the bill.
+I had been looking for an appetizer that could be made in advance with no cooking the day of and that was vegetarian.
+Deviled eggs (an appetizer my hubby loves but never gets) fit the bill.

-- 9 large eggs, hard boiled and halved
+- 9 large eggs hard boiled, shells removed, and halved lengthwise

 Separate egg whites from egg halves, placing yolks in a small bowl and egg whites on a plate or serving platter in a single layer.